Omegapoint-Norge-Academy/secure-by-design/SalesClient/README.md

 </p>
 </details>

 Also add the policy to all controllers and the reverse proxy by adding `RequireAuthorization()` to the middlewares.
-Make sure that the policy names id the same as used in `AddPolicy()` earlier.
+Make sure that the policy name is the same as defined in `AddPolicy()` earlier.

 ```csharp
 app.MapControllers().RequireAuthorization("AuthenticatedUser");
 app.MapReverseProxy().RequireAuthorization("AuthenticatedUser");
 ```

-When this is added, you dont need to add the authorize attribute to all controllers.
+When this is added, you don't need to add the authorize attribute to all controllers.

 ## Account controller

 The account controller should handle login and logout.

-Create a controller called `AccountController`, and add two endpoints:
+Create a controller named `AccountController` in a new folder named `Controllers`, and add two endpoints:

-**client/account/login:** This endpoint should be a http get, and it should accept a `returnUrl` as a query parameter.
-It should return a `Challenge()` where the `returnUrl` is passed inn by `AuthenticationProperties`.
-If the `returnUrl` is null, then it should be set to "/".
+**client/account/login:** This endpoint should be an HTTP GET, and should accept a `returnUrl` as a query parameter.
+It should return a `Challenge()` where the `returnUrl` is passed in by `AuthenticationProperties`.
+If the `returnUrl` is null, it should be set to `"/"`.
 The `returnUrl` should be validated to be relative.
 This will protect against open redirector attacks.
 Use `Url.IsLocalUrl` to check if the `returnUrl` is valid.
-See https://learn.microsoft.com/en-us/aspnet/core/security/preventing-open-redirects?view=aspnetcore-7.0 for more info.
+Check out the article [Prevent open redirect attacks in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/security/preventing-open-redirects?view=aspnetcore-9.0) for more info.
 The endpoint should be accessible for anonymous users.

-**client/account/logout:** This endpoint should be a http get, and accept no parameters.
+**client/account/logout:** This endpoint should be an HTTP GET, and accept no parameters.
 It should do a `HttpContext.SignOutAsync()` on both the cookie scheme, and the openid scheme.
-When signing out of the cookie scheme a redirect uri to the home page of the app should be configured.
+When signing out of the cookie scheme a redirect URI to the home page of the app should be configured.

 <details>
 <summary><b>Spoiler (Full code)</b></summary>